endumiuz/tweaks/linux/vga-passthrough.md

 ---

-On Step 5, Tick "Customize configuration before install", click "Finish"
+On Step 5, Tick "Customize configuration before install", click "Finish".

 ### Configure the Virtual machine

-Boot Options
+In the "Overview" section, set "Firmware" to "UEFI" and click "Apply".

+In the "CPUs" section, untick "Copy host CPU configuration" and set "Model" to "host-passthrough" (If it's not on the list, type it in).

+In the "Boot Options" section

 Tick "VirtIO Disk 1" and "SATA CDROM 1"

 Move "SATA CDROM 1" to the top

-Select "SATA CDROM 1" -> Set "IO mode" to "threads"
+In the "SATA CDROM 1" section, set "IO mode" to "threads"

-Select "SATA CDROM 2" -> Set "IO mode" to "threads"
+In the "SATA CDROM 2" section, set "IO mode" to "threads"

-Select "VirtIO Disk 1" -> Set "IO mode" to "threads"
+In the "VirtIO Disk 1" section, set "IO mode" to "threads"

-NIC -> Set "Device model" to "virtio"
+In the "NIC" section, set "Device model" to "virtio"

-Tablet -> Remove

-Sound ich9 -> Remove

-Serial 1 -> Remove?

-Controller VirtIO Serial 0 -> Remove?

-### Add a CDROM device for the virtio driver iso
+#### Add a CDROM device for the virtio driver iso

 Download [virtio iso](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/latest-virtio/)